Interchange of Sentences

 This is just one of 5+ visuals inside Super Tutor's Interchange of Sentences chapter

-Explore the full setWhat is a sentence and how does it differ from a phrase?
+Explore the full setWhat is a phrase?

 Answer